 Six Republican Senators were more concerned with getting answers than party loyalty.

 From left to right, Republican Senators Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Rob Portman of Ohio, Mitt Romney of Utah, and and Ben Sasse of Nebraska voted to move forward.
 They should be commended for their reason and courage.

-Meanwhile, what are Congressional Democrats doing?
+What are Congressional Democrats doing?
 In theory, they have a majority in both chambers.
 The House of Representatives has 220 Democrats and 211 Republicans.
 There is no filibuster rule in the House.
 If most of the Democrats vote together, they win.
 So far, that has been the case.
 The Senate has 48 Democrats, 2 Independents who caucus with the Democrats, and 50 Republicans.
-Since, in her Constitutionally-defined role as President of the Senate, Vice President Kamala Harris gets a vote whenever the Yeas and Nays are tied.
-Provided they stick together. the Democrats, Independents, and the Vice President win every vote … provided a bill is allowed to come to a vote.
-While only 51 votes are needed for a bill to pass, the “Filibuster Rule” says that 60 votes are required to call for a vote.
+In her Constitutionally-defined role as President of the Senate, Vice President Kamala Harris gets a vote whenever the Yeas and Nays are tied.
+Provided they stick together. the Democrats, Independents, and the Vice President win every vote, … if a bill is allowed to come to a vote.
+While only 51 votes are needed for passage, the “Silent Filibuster” says that 60 votes are required to call for a vote.